 5. Figure out the fountains

 Italy's fountains aren't just pretty to look at; they're also extremely useful in the summer.
 Look out for the cylindrical nasoni drinking fountains dotted around many Italian towns, where you can fill your water bottle, take a drink, or splash cool water over your face and hands.
-In Rome, authorities are turning off several of the fountains because of a drought problem, but a list of the 85 which will remain in action can be found here.

 But make sure you know the rules.
 At many of the historic fountains, it's forbidden to bathe in the water or sit on the sculptures, and unsuspecting tourists have received hefty fines for taking a dip or washing their feet.
 Have a look for nearby signage and use some common sense: if it looks like a monument, treat it like one.